Outlined below are policies that govern the management of metadata and files stored in the Open Research Online (ORO) repository.

 - the final published version

-- full text of these items may be added to ORO depending on the conditions of the copyright-holder’s policy
+- Full text will be added to ORO depending on the conditions of the copyright-holder’s policy

 - Items may normally only be deposited by research staff and students of the OU, or their delegated agents.
 Other OU affiliated staff and students may deposit items in ORO on a case by case basis where this supports the mission of The Open University.